gardrek/VVpet/README.md

 ![Animated image of VVpet running](https://i.imgur.com/vhCwHG2.gif)

 ## Interface
 VVpet is an emulator for virtual pets that never existed.
 VVpet is not precisely a fantasy console, but rather a set of related fantasy consoles and tools to create your own.
-The vPET series of consoles includes flagship vPET64, the main which the others are essentially variations of.
+The vPET series of virtual consoles includes flagship vPET64, the main console which the others are each a variation of.

 Consoles in the vPET series have the following buttons, which are mapped to keys on the keyboard: